baselime/docs/connectors/aws.md

 order: -1
 ---

-# Baselime AWS Connector
+# AWS Connector on Baselime

 ---

-The Baselime AWS Connector helps your team automatically:
-- ingest AWS Lambda logs from CloudWatch
-- ingest AWS CloudTrail logs for your infrastructure
-- ingest performace metrics from: [Coming soon]
-  - AWS Lamda functions
-  - DynamoDB tables
-  - SQS queues
-  - EventBridge buses
-  - SNS topics
-  - other serverless services

-## Setup
+The AWS Connector allows you to send data from your AWS resources to Baselime.
+This includes logs, traces, and metrics.
+By connecting your AWS account to Baselime, you can get a unified view of your serverless architecture, query your data, and set up alerts.

+## Setting up the AWS Connector

-The connector is an automated flow based on a CloudFormation template that can be defined using a wizard.
+The connector is an automated flow based on a CloudFormation template.

 It can be done using the Baselime CLI or throught the web console.